facebookincubator/dcrpm/CONTRIBUTING.md

 possible.

 ## Our Development Process
-This repository is synced from an internal repository.
 We gladly accept pull requests and will deal with the merging appropriately.

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only